 REFERENCE #18: Employees in any position whose current, assigned job responsibilities include proficient use of written and oral English and proficiency in speaking and/or writing one (1) or more foreign languages, American Sign Language, or Braille, provided that proficiency or formal training in such additional language is not required in the specifications for the job class.
 Basic salary plus two (2) additional ranges.

-REFERENCE #20: Basic salary plus four (4) ranges for certified asbestos/Lead workers while they are required to wear and change into or out of full-body protective clothing and pressurized respirator.
+REFERENCE #20: Base salary plus four (4) ranges for certified asbestos sampling and glove and bag work that does not require full-body protective clothing and pressurized respirator.
+Base salary plus eight (8) ranges for certified asbestos/lead work that .
+Base salary plus eight (8) ranges for certified asbestos/lead work that requires to wear and change into full-body protective clothing and pressurized respirator.

-REFERENCE #29: Basic salary plus up to five (5) ranges payable to employees in the Electrician-High Voltage and Electrician Lead-High Voltage classifications where the employer’s ability to recruit and/or retain employees would severely impair the effective operation of the university.
+REFERENCE #29: Base pay plus one (1) to five (5) ranges payable to employees in the Electrician-High Voltage and Electrician Lead-High Voltage Electrician, Electrician lead classifications because of business need which may include but not limited to recruitment, retention, market conditions and impact to the operation of the university.
 In extraordinary circumstances, where more than ten percent (10%) is required, additional pay ranges will be added.

+APPENDIX C

+TITLE XI MEMORANDUM

+This Memorandum of Understanding (MOU) sets forth the following Agreement between the Washington Federation of State Employees, AFSCME Council 28 (The "Union") and Central Washington University (The "University") regarding updates to Federal Title IX Regulations.

+In an effort to comply with updated Federal regulations regarding investigations, hearings, and decisions on formal Title IX complaints against employees for sexual misconduct and interpersonal violence, the parties agree as follows:

+Article 27 and Article 28, of the Collective Bargaining Agreement (CBA) between Central Washington University (CWU) and the Washington Federation of State Employees (WFSE) shall not apply to investigations, hearings, and decisions regarding formal Title IX complaints against employees for sexual misconduct and interpersonal violence.
+Title IX investigations, hearings, and decisions shall be conducted in accordance with, and subject to, applicable law and University policy.

+If any party has any questions or concerns regarding any title IX personnel’s qualifications or training and/or their ability to serve as an impartial investigator or decision maker due to conflict or bias, please contact the Title IX Coordinator, within 3 days’ notice of allegation and/or notice of hearing.